ktemplin/JS211_TowersOfHanoi/PLAN.md

 ## Required Features:
 - Win condition when all pieces moved from Bottom (or left) stack to Top (or right) - Logic to confirm correct alignment in correct column
 - Larger pieces cannot be placed atop smaller pieces - Logic to stop this
+- Create a web UI for my logical program
+### Optional Features
 - Optional:
     - Track number of moves player has made
         - Can I also compare this to optimal play?
 (2^n-1 moves)